bitovi/academy/src/typescript/12-generics/generics.md

 cardNumber.next("1234")
 ```

-In the example above, [learn-rxjs/basics#observables-vs-subjects RxJS] subjects are a generic class that can publish values of a particular type
+In the example above, [learn-rxjs/basics#observables-vs-subjects RxJS] subjects are a generic class that can publish values of a particular type.

 Let’s look at making a basic class to collect a list of things.